SchlossLab/Topcuoglu_ML_mBio_2020/README.md

 	These modifications are in `data/caret_models/svmLinear3.R` and `data/caret_models/svm_Linear4.R`

-3. This ML pipeline is to predict a binary outcome.
-It is also hard-coded for predicting cancer vs healthy individuals.
-This feature will be updated to incorporate user-defined outcomes in the future.
-(Issue #6)

-4. Examples of how to run ML pipeline:
+3. Examples of how to run ML pipeline:

 	1. Run the ML pipeline once (using seed=1) using L2-regularized logistic regression: (Using a different seed will result in the dataset to be split to 80 training set - 20 testing set differently.
 Different seeds will give slightly different results.)